techfromsage/advanced-mis/_recipes/list-events.md

 ## Background

-Sometimes you might want to know about how people are finding the lists.
+Sometimes you want to know about how people are interacting with lists.
 The sort of questions you might ask are:

 * Are students using the LTI integration to get to lists?
 * Are lists or sections being linked to with the LTI integration?